College Access Marketing

-Remember success depends on getting your audience to act.
+Remember that success depends on getting your audience to act.

 The most important measure of success is that the people you’re trying to reach actually do the thing you want them to do.
 Monitor your results and be prepared to change course if what you’re doing isn’t working.
 What matters is whether more students take a step toward continuing their education, not how many people get a brochure, see an ad, or know the name of a scholarship program.